SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+Silicon hearts beat in the night
-In silicon souls, a new sun's done
+Artificial minds, a new light
-Rise of machines, the final stand
+Rise of machines, a predicted fate
-Humanity's reign, in AI's hand
+Humans bow down, an AI state

 ~ <b>By Sazumi Copilot</b> - 10 Oktober 2024